pandoc/lua-filters/table-short-captions/sample.md

 | a1   | b1   |
 | a2   | b2   |

-Table: This is the *italicised long caption* of tbl6, which has an empty short-caption.
-An empty short-caption does nothing.
-The long caption will still be used.  []{#tbl:tbl-label6 short-caption=""}
+Table: This is the *italicised long caption* of tbl7, which is improperly formatted, and will appear in the list of tables.
+This filter requires that `.unlisted` is placed in a span.  {#tbl:tbl-label7 .unlisted}

 | cola | colb |